Is a Healthy Menopause Possible?

 It’s true that it’s possible to believe that menopause is the enemy of or a nightmare for women who go through it, given that they experience so many changes in their body and because of the things said about this stage in life.

 There are certainly some important issues that you must take into account during this phase, such as accepting that your body will go through changes, for example.

 However, it’s vital to stay in a good mood and remain positive during menopause.

 A proactive and grateful attitude is the best attitude to adopt.
 Just because your periods stop doesn’t mean that your life is also over.
 You should get the most out of these years of maturity!

-You’ll have the time and opportunity to choose what you like and to leave behind what makes you feel bad.
+You’ll have the time and opportunity to choose what you like and to leave what makes you feel bad behind.

-Surround yourself with people who love and understand you, spoil you and put you first and, finally, enjoy yourself!
+Surround yourself with people who love and understand you, spoil you and put you first.
+And never forget to enjoy yourself!

 Menopause is also a great time to also have a fulfilling and healthy sex life with your partner, and not feel self-conscious about your gray hairs or wrinkles.